-The aspiration of this strategy is to close the equity gaps in participation and attainment in STEM, ultimately leading to more young people choosing STEM occupations at a later stage in their lives.
+The aspiration of this strategy is to close the equity gaps in participation and attainment in STEM, ultimately leading to more young people choosing STEM occupations at a later stage in their lives. ensure they're effectively managed.

 Significant progress has been made during 2023 with the development of infrastructure, operational plans and partnership arrangements.